kwiamwis/aalenia/potapps/utilities.md

 >
 >+permission=manage

+`CM/Creator/CreatorMode`  Toggles creator mode.
+This command will not remove you from spectator mode, just creator mode
+>
+>creator access required

 `Critter [Username/AGID/[X] [Y] [Z]]? -n=[CritterName]? -q=[CritterQuantity]? -g=[CritterGrowth]? -a? -s?`  Spawns critters at a location.
 Flag 'a' ensures the critter will be albino, which is otherwise random.
 Flag 's' allows subsurface spawns by spawning critters at a location's exact height rather than on the surface
 >
 >+permission=set attribute